We Love You Tecca: Critical reception

 The mixtape received mixed reviews.
 Torsten Ingvaldsen of Hypebeast praised the mixtape, calling it "nothing short of an achievement for the young up-and-comer", and said that Tecca "showcases his talent for crafting a project that holistically pits him at its center."

 Daniel Spielberger of HipHopDX, however, stated that the mixtape is a repetitive collection of "mostly muddled tracks that only occasionally show promise."
 An unnamed writer from Musicjo called the mixtape a "missed opportunity", writing, "instead of rapping about something deep, Tecca restricts himself and operates on a superficial level."

 Commercial performance

 We Love You Tecca debuted at number four on the US Billboard 200, earning 68,000 album-equivalent units (including 4,048 in pure album sales) in its first week, surpassing its initial projections of 40,000 units.
 In its second week, the mixtape dropped to number five on the chart, earning an additional 49,000 units.
 On September 17, 2020, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over a million units in the United States.

-In the UK, the mixtape sold only 48 pure sales, but saw a debut at number 15 due to heavy streaming consumption.